SamatarMumin/csci3055u-project-template/README.md

 >- This shows the comprehensive way Kotlin deals with meta programming

 # Symbol resolution and its support for closure
->-  Kotlins main compiler JVM uses keywords and not identifers.
+>-  Kotlins main compiler JVM uses keywords and not identifiers.
 Using Soft keywords as alternative method of identifier.
 Variables in Kotlin also contain global variables Kotlins uses symbol resolutions smilar to java.
 As variables are described with the keyword var are mutable and val are immutable.
 (See Syntax for example).

 # Functional programming constructs either as part of the language or supported by the standard library of the runtime.